micz/Thunderbird-Addon-Options-Manager/README.md

 ## How to contribute

-Feel free to make a pull request to improve the code or this guide.
+Feel free to fork the repository and make a pull request to improve the code or this guide.